StephaneDePalmas/StephaneDePalmas/README.md

 ### 🌱 I’m currently learning R programming / Github / html-CSS

-### 💬 Ask me about anything about coral reefs, really!
+### 💬 Ask me about anything about coral reefs, really

 ### 📫 How to reach me: depalmasstephane[at]gmail.com